Intelligent-Behavior-Robots/ros2_image_object_detection/README.md

 ## Topics

 ### Subscriptions
 * *image*: A topic that publishes raw images.
-Subscribed to using the Image message type.
+Subscribed to using the sensor_msgs.msg.Image message type.
 * *image/compressed*: A topic that publishes compressed images.
-Subscribed to using the CompressedImage message type.
+Subscribed to using the sensor_msgs.msg.CompressedImage message type.

 ### Publishers
 * *detections*: A topic that publishes object detections.
-Published using the Detection2DArray message type.
+Published using the vision_msgs.msg.Detection2DArray message type.
 * *debug_image*: A topic that publishes a debug image with detections drawn on it.
-Published using the Image message type if publish_debug_image is set to True.
+Published using the Image message type if the param ```publish_debug_image``` is set to True.

 ## Parameters